Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-4.md

 &=1-\prod_{i=1}^{q-1}\left(1-\frac{i}{N}\right)
 \end{aligned}
 $$
-This completes the proof.
+This completes the proof. $\blacksquare$

 **Example**
-This formula for BirthdayProb$(q, N)$ is not easy to understand at a glance.
+*This formula for BirthdayProb$(q, N)$ is not easy to understand at a glance.
 We can get a better sense of its behavior as a function of $q$ by plotting it.
-Below is a plot with $N = 365$, corresponding to the classic birthday problem:
+Below is a plot with $N = 365$, corresponding to the classic birthday problem:*

 $$
 \textcolor{red}{\text{Image screenshot here}}